Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon Vega Frontier Edition should be a little bit faster than the GeForce RTX 2070 Super overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon Vega Frontier Edition should be 8% faster than the GeForce RTX 2070 Super overall, due to its higher data rate. (explain)

-Texel RateThe Radeon Vega Frontier Edition should be quite a bit (more or less 38%) faster with regards to AF than the GeForce RTX 2070 Super. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be much (more or less 38%) more effective at AF than the GeForce RTX 2070 Super. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce RTX 2070 Super is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce RTX 2070 Super is superior to the Radeon Vega Frontier Edition, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison